chisino/boston-la-weather-2024/README.md

-# boston-la-weather-2024
-A project to compare average temperature and precipitation in the cities of Boston and Los Angeles for the year of 2024.
-This was built using Python, using the pandas, datetime, meteostat, and matplotlib libraries.
+# Weather Comparison: Boston vs Los Angeles (2024)

+This project fetches daily weather data for Boston and Los Angeles throughout 2024 using the [Meteostat](https://meteostat.net/) Python library.
+It compares average temperatures and precipitation, then visualizes the results with plots.

+## Features

+- Retrieves daily average temperature (`tavg`) and precipitation (`prcp`) data
+- Converts temperatures from Celsius to Fahrenheit
+- Smooths data using a 7-day rolling average
+- Generates and saves comparison plots for temperature and precipitation